corda/corda-docs/content/en/docs/cenm/1.3/troubleshooting-common-issues.md

 ### Explanation

 This issue *should* be Linux specific.
-During the establishing of the DB connection certain DB APIs (such as JDBC) use random number generation via `java.security.SecureRandom` API.
+During the establishing of the database connection certain database APIs (such as JDBC) use random number generation via `java.security.SecureRandom` API.
 This API uses `/dev/random` which checks if there is enough available estimated entropy.
 If it thinks that there is not enough then it will block whilst more is generated.
 Depending on the underlying system and API usage this can cause a progressive slow down of random number generation.